oceanshq/ismaudit-codes/codes.md

 - 3.2 The Company should define and document the responsibility, authority and interrelation of all personnel who manage, perform and verify work relating to and affecting safety and pollution prevention
 - 3.3 The Company is responsible for ensuring that adequate resources and shore-based support are provided to enable the designated person or persons to carry out their function

+## 4. DESIGNATED PERSON(S)
+-To ensure the safe operation of each ship and to provide a link between the Company and those on board, every Company, as appropriate, should designate a person or persons ashore having direct access to the highest level of management.
+The responsibility and authority of the designated person or persons should include monitoring the safety and pollution- prevention aspects of the operation of each ship and ensuring that adequate resources and shore-based support are applied, as required.

 ## 5. Masters Responsibility And Authority

 - 5.1.1 The Company should clearly define and document the master's responsibility with regard to implementing the safety and environmental-protection policy of the Company